snowplow/marketing-attribution-accelerator/README.md

 # Fractional Attribution Accelerator
-This accelerator guides the user through how to set up and run fractional attribution analysis on Snowplow data, coined 'Fractribution'.
+This accelerator guides the user through how to set-up and run fractional attribution analysis on Snowplow data, coined 'Fractribution'.

 ## Installation